yuvalmGS/gigaspaces-wiki-jekyll/xap97net/product-architecture.markdown

 The events module is built on top of the core module, and provides POCO-based event processing components through the event containers.
 The event module enables simple construction of event-driven applications.

 The events module includes components for simplified EDA/Service Bus development.
-These components allow depanlinkunified event-handlingtengahlink./space-events.htmlbelakanglink and provide two mechanisms for event-generation: a depanlinkpolling containertengahlink./polling-container-component.htmlbelakanglink uses polling received operations against the space, and a depanlinknotify containertengahlink./notify-container-component.htmlbelakanglink which uses the space's built-in notification support.
+These components allow [unified event-handling](./space-events.html) and provide two mechanisms for event-generation: a [polling container](./polling-container-component.html) uses polling received operations against the space, and a [notify container](./notify-container-component.html) which uses the space's built-in notification support.

 ## Remoting and Service Virtualization